ghyoun/potato_films/README.md

 ## Requirements

-The tech team wants you to satisfy the two user stories below:  Build two API endpoints and make the provided tests pass.
+Satisfy the two user stories below and make the provided tests pass.

 Keep performance in mind - the films table has 10,000 entries, and the reviews has 30,000 entries.